ydataai/ydata-synthetic/README.md

 Join us on [![Discord](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://tiny.ydata.ai/dcai-ydata-synthetic)

 # YData Synthetic
-A package to generate synthetic tabular and time-series data leveraging the state of the art generative models.
+`YData-Synthetic` is an open-source package developed in 2020 with the primary goal of educating users about generative models for synthetic data generation.

-## 🎊 The exciting features:
+Designed as a collection of models, it was intended for exploratory studies and educational purposes.
-> These are must try features when it comes to synthetic data generation:
+However, it was not optimized for the quality, performance, and scalability needs typically required by organizations.

-  > - A new streamlit app that delivers the synthetic data generation experience with a UI interface.
-A low code experience for the quick generation of synthetic data
+!!! note "Update"
-  > - A new fast synthetic data generation model based on Gaussian Mixture.
-So you can quickstart in the world of synthetic data generation without the need for a GPU.
+    Even though the journey was fun, and we have learned a lot from the community it is now time to upgrade `ydata-synthetic`.
-  > - A conditional architecture for tabular data: CTGAN, which will make the process of synthetic data generation easier and with higher quality!
+    Heading towards the future of synthetic data generation we recommend users to transition to `ydata-sdk`, which provides a superior experience with enhanced performance, precision, and ease of use, making it the preferred tool for synthetic data generation and a perfect introduction to Generative AI.

 ## Synthetic data
 ### What is synthetic data?
 Synthetic data is artificially generated data that is not collected from real world events.
 It replicates the statistical components of real data without containing any identifiable information, ensuring individuals' privacy.